Bryan Bishop: Personal life

-Brain tumor
+Brain tumor and death

-On Adam Carolla's podcast in May 2009 Bishop stated he was diagnosed with an inoperable brain tumor (a low-grade glioma located in the brainstem).
-Keith Black, the chairman of neurosurgery at Cedars-Sinai Hospital, referred Bishop to a specialized team who pursued treatment involving radiation and chemotherapy.
-Bryan has continued regular MRIs and treatment through the years.
-He had a brain surgery/biopsy in July 2023, as discussed on his LAMag Podcast.
+On Adam Carolla's podcast in May 2009, Bishop stated he was diagnosed with an inoperable brain tumor (a low-grade glioma located in the brainstem).
+Keith Black, the chairman of neurosurgery at Cedars-Sinai Hospital, give Bishop a specialized team who pursued treatment involving radiation and chemotherapy.
+Bryan continued regular MRIs and treatment through the years.
+He had a brain surgery/biopsy in July 2023, as discussed on his LAMag podcast.

-On October 21, 2009, Bishop appeared on Carolla's podcast and reported that his most recent MRI showed that the tumor had shrunk significantly and that treatment was ongoing.
+On October 21, 2009, Bishop appeared on Carolla's podcast and reported that a MRI showed that the tumor had shrunk significantly and that treatment was ongoing.
 Bishop detailed undergoing therapy using the angiogenesis inhibiting drug, Avastin.
-Bishop announced on the same podcast that, because he is undergoing radiation treatments which might result in him becoming sterile, he has made deposits at a sperm bank as a precaution in advance of his pending nuptials.
-Bishop and his wife had a healthy daughter in 2016 through natural conception.
+Bishop announced on the same podcast that, because he was undergoing radiation treatments which would have resulted in him becoming sterile, he made deposits at a sperm bank as a precaution in advance of his pending nuptials.

 Carolla hosted a fundraiser "Laughs for Bald Bryan" in November 2009, which included performances by Jimmy Kimmel, Larry Miller, Greg Fitzsimmons, and others.

 When Bishop filled in for Carolla on the July 8, 2011, edition of the podcast, he and co-host Alison Rosen discussed his diagnosis and treatment.
-In discussing the diagnosis, Bishop said his doctors had initially given him "6 months to a year" to live.
+In discussing the diagnosis, Bishop said his doctors had initially given him up to six months to a year to live.
 Bishop also discussed his current treatment regimen.

-He has written a book about the experience: Shrinkage: Manhood, Marriage, and the Tumor That Tried to Kill Me, which was published by Thomas Dunne Books in April 2014 and became a New York Times best seller.
+He wrote a book about the experience titled Shrinkage: Manhood, Marriage, and the Tumor That Tried to Kill Me, which was published by Thomas Dunne Books in April 2014, and became a New York Times best seller.

+In November 2024, Bishop was approved to treat his tumor with the newly approved drug vorasidenib.

+In 2026, Bishop produced and starred in a documentary, Growth.

+By August 2026, Bishop's tumor had spread into his cervical spine and he revealed that he was undergoing radiotherapy.
+After a few sessions of radiotherapy, his wife announced on GoFundMe that Bishop had died on September 18, 2026, at the age of 48, after being hospitalized.